nprapps/nprapps.github.com/_posts/2024-02-12-rices-whales.md

 layout: post
 title: "How we used gigabytes of shipping data to show risks to endangered whales"
 description: "The Rice’s whales’ habitat in the Gulf of Mexico is a thoroughfare of massive, fast-moving ships.
 Here’s how we analyzed and visualized the potential impact of those ships."
-author: Daniel Wood, Nick McMillan, Chiara Eisner
+author: Daniel Wood, Nick McMillan and Chiara Eisner
 twitter: nprviz
 og_image: /img/posts/2024-02-12-rices-whales/mapFrame.png
 ---